Herbivore: Plant defense

 A plant defense is a trait that increases plant fitness when faced with herbivory.
 This is measured relative to another plant that lacks the defensive trait.
 Plant defenses increase survival and/or reproduction (fitness) of plants under pressure of predation from herbivores.

 Defense can be divided into two main categories, tolerance and resistance.
 Tolerance is the ability of a plant to withstand damage without a reduction in fitness.
 This can occur by diverting herbivory to non-essential plant parts, resource allocation, compensatory growth, or by rapid regrowth and recovery from herbivory.
 Resistance refers to the ability of a plant to reduce the amount of damage it receives from herbivores.
 This can occur via avoidance in space or time, physical defenses, or chemical defenses.
 Defenses can either be constitutive, always present in the plant, or induced, produced or translocated by the plant following damage or stress.

 Physical, or mechanical, defenses are barriers or structures designed to deter herbivores or reduce intake rates, lowering overall herbivory.
-Thorns such as those found on roses or acacia trees are one example, as are the spines on a cactus.
+Thorns such as those found on acacia trees are one example, as are the spines on a cactus or the prickles on roses.
 Smaller hairs known as trichomes may cover leaves or stems and are especially effective against invertebrate herbivores.
 In addition, some plants have waxes or resins that alter their texture, making them difficult to eat.
 Also the incorporation of silica into cell walls is analogous to that of the role of lignin in that it is a compression-resistant structural component of cell walls; so that plants with their cell walls impregnated with silica are thereby afforded a measure of protection against herbivory.

 Chemical defenses are secondary metabolites produced by the plant that deter herbivory.
 There are a wide variety of these in nature and a single plant can have hundreds of different chemical defenses.
 Chemical defenses can be divided into two main groups, carbon-based defenses and nitrogen-based defenses.